baggiiiie/dwdn-fyp/README.md

-# Deep Wiener Deconvolution: Wiener Meets Deep Learning for Image Deblurring
+# Deep Wiener Deconvolution:

-This repository is the PyTorch implementation of the paper:
+This repository is a PyTorch implementation of the paper:

 **Deep Wiener Deconvolution: Wiener Meets Deep Learning for Image Deblurring**